CESNET/metacentrum-user-docs/docs/software/sw-list/repeat-explorer.md

 # Repeat Explorer

+[Repeat Explorer](http://repeatexplorer.umbr.cas.cz/) is a computational pipeline for discovery and characterization of repetitive sequences in eukaryotic genomes.

+## Galaxy service

+Repeat Explorer is accessible through [Galaxy service](https://repeatexplorer-elixir.cerit-sc.cz).

+## Module

+RepeatExplorer is also available as a conventional module.

     module avail repeatexplorer/

-[Repeat Explorer](http://repeatexplorer.umbr.cas.cz/) is a computational pipeline for discovery and characterization of repetitive sequences in eukaryotic genomes.

-## Usage

-Apart from the module, the Repeat Explorer is accessible from the [Galaxy service](../../related/galaxy).